Is Lean Six Sigma Real? The “Catoodle” Problem

 “Six Sigma is not a stand-alone philosophy which the average worker on the floor can embrace, like the Toyota Production System.
-It’s a management tool for a very select few, certainly not worth the effort required to train an entire workforce on how to use or apply it.
-Like the Catoodle, there is no Lean Sigma.”
+It's a management tool for a very select few… Like the Catoodle, there is no Lean Sigma.”

-Episodes like that kill any enthusiasm I might have ever had for Six Sigma.
+Experiences like that drained whatever enthusiasm I might have had for Six Sigma at the time.

 The worst thing about six sigma is that the leave all the skills in a handful of “experts.”
 These folks are to solve all the problems for everyone else.
 I saw a six sigma black belt sit at his desk and do a project by asking someone to email them the data, then emailed back the answer a few weeks later.
 So much for gemba.
 So much for involvement.